thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 Now in the browser I can select which country I want to submit in the form.

-So how do we do all of this in mechanize?
+But how do we do all of this in mechanize?
 Can you just try setting the value of the `searchAuxCountryID` to `3` or `4`?
-Nope, it will fail with the following error:
+Nope, it will fail with the error `*** ItemNotFoundError: insufficient items with name '<your-value>'`:

 {% highlight python %}
 (Pdb) print self.br.form
 print self.br.form
-<frmSearch POST https://www.chevron.apply2jobs.com/ProfExt/index.cfm?fuseaction=mExternal.searchJobs application/x-www-form-urlencoded
+<frmSearch POST https://www.exampmle.com/search application/x-www-form-urlencoded
   <SelectControl(searchAuxRegionID=[, 1, 3, 4, 5, *6])>
   <SelectControl(searchAuxCountryID=[*])>
   <SelectControl(searchAuxStateID=[*])>
   <SelectControl(searchAuxCityID=[*])>>

 (Pdb) self.br.form['searchAuxCountryID'] = ['3']
 self.br.form['searchAuxCountryID'] = ['3']

 *** ItemNotFoundError: insufficient items with name '3'
 {% endhighlight %}